haidog-yaqub/Clinical-HybridFusion/README.md

-## Offical Implementation of MixFusion of Clinical Diagnosis Prediction - Pytorch
+## Offical Implementation of MixFusion of Clinical Diagnosis Prediction